Egypt blocks three Iraqi TV stations from broadcasting

 On Monday it triggered an international outcry by jailing three journalists from Qatar-backed Al Jazeera television, accusing them of aiding Egypt's outlawed Islamist Muslim Brotherhood.

-(Reporting by Ali Abdelaty and Yasmine Saleh in Cairo and Alexander Dziadosz in Iraq; Writing by Yasmine Saleh; Editing by Ralph Boulton)
+(Reporting by Ali Abdelaty and Yasmine Saleh in Cairo and Alexander Dziadosz in Iraq; Writing by Yasmine Saleh; Editing by Robin Pomeroy)